Dr. Kavoussi is the only physicians in Austin who are Specialty Fellowship trained in male infertility.

 While most couples typically assume and seek diagnoses for female infertility, often a couple’s inability to conceive is linked to male infertility.
-We evaluate both male and female patients and when a male infertility diagnosis is made, we treat in-area Austin male infertility patients and patients from across the Unites States in either of our two specialty Austin Male Infertility offices.
+We evaluate both male and female patients and when a male infertility diagnosis is made, we treat in-area Austin male infertility patients and patients from across the Unites States in either of our three specialty Austin Male Infertility offices.
 Along with Dr. Kavoussi’s clinical interest in male infertility, he has been involved in research to help advance the field.
 This includes scientific research investigating new methods on cellular levels to improve the success rate and efficiency in an animal model of sperm retrieval.
 This groundbreaking research will be applied ultimately to men with no sperm in their semen so they and their partners may undergo IVF with the man’s sperm with more efficiency and higher success rates.

 Schedule a Private Consultation in our Austin Male Infertility office today!
 Call (512) 444-1414 or request an appointment online.

 Click here for more information on comprehensive fertility care for the couple at Austin Fertility & Reproductive Medicine.